AnessZurba/zoom-batch-downloader/README.md

 ### OAuth App (Advanced)

-**Recommended for users within an organization where they don't have admin access.**
+**Recommended for users with free accounts, or those within an organization where they don't have admin access.**

 **Important:** When creating the app, be sure to set "Redirect URL for OAuth" and "Add Allow List" to `http://localhost:8000` (You can change the port in the config file if you want).